jlopezclosa/QuantumRL-Notes/Papers/Attention-Based Deep Reinforcement Learning for Qubit Allocation in Modular Quantum Architectures.md

 A policy trained on 100 qubits can still be used to allocate circuits with fewer qubits, but with some performance degradation as the circuits depth increases.

+According to the paper, they trained the models on random circuit with a fixed amount of used logical qubits, namely 50 and 100.
+However, the trained models can be used to map circuits with a number of used qubits **less or equal the number on which they were trained**.

 Thus, they note that training the policies with circuits with a variable number of used qubits might increase generalization capability.